melodious-chat/melodious/protocol.md

 }
 ```

-User needs perms.channel-topic flag or owner status to do that.
+User needs perms.manage-channels flag or owner status to do that.

 name: channel name; maximum 32 characters